 Another favorite of Hershberg’s is Kinetic Sand, which, unlike sand from the beach, easily sticks and molds together.
 Perfect for creative and sensory play, this is a great toy for the back yard or the kitchen table, as it cleans up — and stores — easily.

-Where to buy: Kinetic Sand Folding Sand Box ($30, Kohl’s)
+Where to buy: Kinetic Sand Folding Sand Box ($20, MacroBaby)

 6. Rainbow rice

-Will your child’s rainbow rice wind up staying in neatly divided sections like this?
+Will your child’s rainbow rice wind up staying in neatly divided sections like this gem from Little Lifelong Learners?
 Definitely not.
 But they’ll love scooping, digging, raking and pouring the brightly-colored rice into different containers and bins.
 To make rainbow rice, simply combine rice, vinegar and food coloring in a bag or plastic container; shake it up; and let it dry on a baking sheet.

 7. Cereal rainbows

-If you have construction paper, a glue stick, cotton balls and some Froot Loops or other ROYGBIV-hued cereal, you can have this cute Froot Loop rainbow craft.
-And once you have the rainbow under your belts, you can try your hands at other Froot Loop crafts, such as caterpillars, birdfeeders and flowers.
+If you have construction paper, a glue stick, cotton balls and some Froot Loops or other ROYGBIV-hued cereal, you can have this cute Froot Loop rainbow craft from Amy Which Way Blog.
+And once you have the rainbow under your belts, you can try your hands at other Froot Loop crafts, such as birdfeeders and flowers.

 Yes, it’s messy, but there are serious benefits to painting for your child.
 An open-ended activity that will help your child exercise his imagination, painting — be it a piece of paper, a ceramic figurine or a box — will develop your 3-year-old’s social, emotional, cognitive and even physical development.
 Worth the cleanup?
 Definitely.